polypoly-eu/polyPod/README.md

 This repository contains various features we use for documentation and testing purposes, as well as features that get bundled with the polyPod itself:

+- [polyExplorer-feature](polyHello-feature) is still under active development, but will be the one feature bundled with the initial polyPod release.
 - [orodruin/example](orodruin/example) is an example feature that uses some polyPod APIs.
 - [testFeature](testFeature) is a feature polyPod implementations can write tests against, to verify it all works properly end to end.
-- [polyHello-feature](polyHello-feature) is the most trivial feature imaginable, currently being bundled with the polyPod.

 ### The shared polyPod core code